 Amy: I think it’s important to get into the forums and the groups, online and chat about this and exchange ideas and if you are a fellow letting agent, connect with each other and try and cover everything.

-There are lots of agents that are looking at how they can they replace this income.
+There are lots of agents that are looking at how they can replace this income.
 Because, as you say, a service is being provided and it is not being paid for and it needs to be.

 Tracy: It makes you wonder whether some agents really suffer from it.
 Especially those that, maybe earn a living off taking multiples.
 They are not even going to be able to take one, let alone multiples.
 Are their businesses going to be able to survive that?